appveyor/website/src/docs/enterprise/installation.md

 In IIS Manager:

-* select the server node in the left pane
+* Select the server node in the left pane.
-* in the  right pane, open the tile **Server Certificates**
+* In the  right pane, open the tile **Server Certificates**.
-* on the far right pane, you now see a link to **Create Certificate Request**
+* On the far right pane, you now see a link to **Create Certificate Request**.
-* click that link, and fill out the form.
+* Click that link, and fill out the form.

 For example: